Let’s face it, you have had a rough day, and you cannot WAIT to get your toddler in bed!

 Ok, so this one takes a bit more prep time, and you need to be thinking about it earlier in the day to make it work.
 All you need to do is take a trip to the local play park(walk if you can) and let them run around!

-If you do not have a local play park to go to, then just go out for a walk.
+If you do not have a local play park to go to, go out for a walk.

-If you have a Toller, then you are old enough to realize that fresh air makes you tired.
+If you have a toddler, you are old enough to realize that fresh air makes you tired.

 It can be because you are generally performing some light exercise when you are out, like walking.